javelit/jeamlit-example-standalone-vanilla/README.md

 Example Jeamlit app that you can fork.
 **Standalone vanilla java / Jbang setup.** .

+More details about this example project are available in the [documentation](https://docs.jeamlit.io/get-started/installation/standalone-without-build-tool).

 ## Requirements

 `Java JDK >= 21`